 For example, you could increase the temperature inside your house just as you’re about to reach home, or turn on the lights and open the garage door.
 You can use your car display touchscreen or your steering wheel’s control buttons if voice recognition is not an option for you.

 Does Android Auto use data?

-Unfortunately, using Android Auto service without data is not possible.
-It uses data-rich Android compatible apps such as Google Assistant, Google Maps, and third-party music streaming applications.
+Unfortunately, using the Android Auto service without data is not possible.
+It uses data-rich Android-compatible apps such as Google Assistant, Google Maps, and third-party music streaming applications.
 It is necessary to have a data plan to be able to enjoy all the features offered by the app.

 Without a phone plan, most of the features available are extremely limited.
 You will be able to make calls, and if you have offline maps saved on your phone, it will still be possible to use Google Maps.
 However, the app’s functionality will be limited to that.

 You will not be able to access features that require an Internet connection, such as sending messages, playing music, and using Google Maps without any offline map.

 A mobile data connection is needed to run those features and it’s recommended that you choose an unlimited data plan to avoid any surprises on your phone bill at the end of the month and to keep your continuous access to Android Auto, as the data use can be high.

 Performance of Android Auto